How does inflation affect me?

 Inflation is the rate at which the prices of everyday goods and services change over time.
 Inflation is measured in percentages and looks at costs of living, food, gas, and more.
-Inflation can be caused by multiple factors such as natural disasters or economic disasters (like the COVID-19 pandemic).
+Inflation can be caused by multiple factors such as natural or economic disasters.

 How does this affect me?

 Whether you realize it or not, inflation can and will impact your everyday expenses.
 Here are some of the most common ways inflation could affect you: